-Externally, the School District is largely dependent on State funding sources (approximately 56.2 percent of the School District's operating funds come from State foundation payments and other entitlements).
+Externally, the School District is largely dependent on State funding sources.
 State foundation revenue is fundamentally a function of student enrollment and a district's property tax wealth.

 As the preceding information shows, the School District continued to depend upon its taxpayers.
 Although Dawson-Bryant Local School District has attempted to keep spending in line with revenues, and carefully watched financial planning, it must improve its revenue to expense ratios if the School District hopes to remain on firm financial footing.